kukuu/AGILITY/Profit-and-Loss-Responsibility.md

 3. Team leadership skills – taking the team with you, providing inspiration.

 P & L responsibility goes hand in hand with leadership - executives must communicate the actualities of the P & L statement and ensure every employee is invested in positively influencing the financial situation of the organization.
+Encouraging employees to spend each pound as if it was their own.

 4. Willingness to listen to others and encouragement of creative ideas, regardless of source.